mrboo2708/DotAndBox_v1/DotAndBox_v1/README.md

 ## Features

 * Fix singleplayer again AI using min-max and alpha-beta pruning
-* Maybe some update to play multi AI
+* Maybe some update to play vs multi AI

 ## Screenshots